 This bot can be started in one of three modes: buy, sell, or any.
 In the ‘buy’ or “sell” mode it will wait until a buy situation arises (triggered by an event like EMA crossover, when the shorter period EMA crosses the longer period EMA) before putting in its first spot order.
 In ‘any’ mode, the bot is ready to either buy or sell, whichever situation occurs first.

 How does the Bollinger Band bot work?

-One important difference of this bot over other Margin bots is that it does not place static limit orders, rather spot orders that are made after a certain trigger activates so the actual trade might not be at the price the order was triggered at.
+One important difference between this bot over other Margin bots is that it does not place static limit orders, but rather spot orders that are made after a certain trigger activates so the actual trade might not be at the price the order was triggered at.

-Below is the explanation from the margin.de site how this bot gets triggered:
+Below is the explanation from the margin.de site on how this bot gets triggered:

 How does the static ping pong bot work?